-“I learned to use various financial management tools, including software during my educational years, such as Oracle, Tibero, and Microsoft SQL.
-As a finance manager, I have been using Oracle for the past few years and have a good grip at SQL.”
+“I learned to use various financial management tools, including software, during my educational years, such as Oracle, Tibero, and Microsoft SQL.
+As a finance manager, I have been using Oracle for the past few years and have a good grip on SQL.”

 16. How Good Are You at Preparing Financial Reports?